behemphi/docker-prometheus-server/README.md

 `http://nodeIP:9778`.
 Check the above referenced blog for more detail.

 Note: The host port is changed because 9090 is too common a choice for web apps.

+## Running in StackEngine Container Application Center

+To run cAdvisor and Prometheus server in your StackEngine CAC:

+* Start a new app by clicking the Applications item on the left menu
+* Name your app and click "Save"
+* Click "Create First Version"
+* Click the "Advanced Editor" in the upper right
+* Copy and paste the contents of `stack.yml`, then click "Apply"
+* Click "Save" in the upper right corner
+* Click the green "Launch" button, Tag the image and Click "Launch" again
+* Name the Instance, choose the Tag and Pool (Deploy To), then Click "Launch"

+Navigate your browser to `http://nodeIP:9778` and to see Prometheus functioning.

 ## Using the Dedicated Config Container